Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Constrained Fits to Data

 \underline{$S^{1/2}$ partial wave} \\

 In the elastic region, shown in Fig.~\ref{fig:s12elastic}, the change from UFD to CFD is almost imperceptible.
 Actually, the $\chi^2/dof$ goes from 1.4 to around 1.8, and the UFD and CFD scattering lengths are compatible.
-In addition, we already commented that our simple parameterization of the elastic region does have a \kap pole in the second Riemann sheet, which for the CFD lies at $\sqrt{s_p}=(673\pm13)+i (331\pm 5)$ MeV.
+In addition, we already commented that our simple parameterization of the elastic region does have a \kap pole in the second Riemann sheet, which for the CFD now lies at $\sqrt{s_p}=(673\pm13)-i (331\pm 5)$ MeV.
 It is relatively close to the UFD pole we gave in subsection~\ref{subsub:swave}.
-However, it is interesting to note that, despite the CFD and UFD curves are almost indistinguishable in the real axis, their naive continuation to the complex plane displaces the real part of this pole position by almost two-standard deviations.
+However, it is interesting to note that, despite the CFD and UFD curves being almost indistinguishable in the real axis, their naive continuation to the complex plane displaces the real part of this pole position by almost two-standard deviations.
 This is an illustration of the instability of naive extrapolations of models to the complex plane, which cannot be trusted for precision studies, particularly for wide resonances.
 This is why a dispersive approach is needed to determine rigorously the \kap pole position and residue, as we will review in section \ref{sec:kappa} below.

-The CFD versus UFD curves are shown in Fig.~\ref{fig:S12all} in the complete energy regime.
+The CFD versus UFD curves are shown in Fig.~\ref{fig:S12all} in the complete energy range of the study.
 There we also see that in the inelastic regime they are also consistent within uncertainties.
 Once more we find almost the same $\chi^2$.

-The fact that we find less deviations between UFD and CFD than in our previous analysis in ~\cite{Pelaez:2016tgi}, is due to the improvement in the $S^{3/2}$ wave, needed to separate the $S^{1/2}$ component, and to our new fitting strategy, since when we constrain the fit now we also fit the data and not the parameters of the UFD fit as done in the past.
+The fact that we find fewer deviations between UFD and CFD than in our previous analysis in ~\cite{Pelaez:2016tgi}, is due to the improvement in the $S^{3/2}$-wave, needed to separate the $S^{1/2}$ component, and to our new fitting strategy, since when we constrain the fit now we also fit the data and not the parameters of the UFD fit as done in the past.

 The CFD parameters of this wave were already given in Tables \ref{tab:Selparam} and \ref{tab:Sinparam}.
 Many of them barely move.
 However, there are several that change by around two standard deviations.
 Nevertheless, correlations among them leave the curves within one standard deviation.